jonaskje/binary-object-notation/README.md

   @ represents a reference to another object in the object array. "b" is before "a" because the hash value for "b" is lower than for "a".
 - No duplicates of value strings are stored.
 - No duplicates of name strings.
+- Name and value strings are ordered by their hash (ascending order).
 - There may be an identical name string and value string, though.
 The reason for that is that the last two sections are not necessary to understand or use a record, so dropping them could be a space saving alternative for some applications.
+- Numbers are normalized (todo)

 ### 2.1 Values ###